telliott99/MyMath/diff-theory2/logarithmic_diff.rst

     \frac{1}{y} \frac{dy}{dx} = \frac{y'}{y}

+When working problems of this type, in the future we will start here:  with the above on the left-hand side, and then differentiate the log of the right-hand side.

-for the rest we have
+In this case, for the rest we have

 .. math::